dvhthomas/bitsby.me/content/posts/gcp-billing-api-scripting.md

 done <$ACCOUNT_PROJECTS
 {{</ highlight >}}

 Probably the only thing worth calling out that is new is the `getProjectId` function.
 There's a(n un)suprising number of answers on StackOverflow about how to pull a specific 'column' or field out of a CSV file.
 You probably immediately thought of [`cut`](https://linux.die.net/man/1/cut) with various options; me too.
 But getting that to function on a single string vs. a line from a file led to a lot of gymnastics in approach.
-Instead I went with the elegant solution proposed [here](https://stackoverflow.com/a/19482148/3074) which did the trip nicely.
+Instead I went with the elegant solution proposed [here](https://stackoverflow.com/a/19482148/3074) which did the trick nicely.

 So there you have it: a few new tidbits to learn, and a couple of csv files that are ready on a monthly cron basis to enrich customer bills via the Cloud Billing API.